Photo by Kayla Rankin

 Saturday, May 23, 2026

-Are you a Entomologist?
+Are you an Entomologist?
 What the heck is that?
 It’s a person who studies insects!
+Join us as we learn all about insects with the United Titanium Bug Zoo from The Ohio State University’s Department of Entomology.

 Artists of the Forest